Manners of Tea Ceremony|How to dress, order of seating, and how to drink tea and eat sweets?

 Manners regarding tea ceremony attire

 When attending a tea ceremony class or participating in a tea party, be sure to dress appropriately for the tea ceremony.
-Here we will explain the manner of dress when attending a tea ceremony in kimono, separately for men's attire and women's attire, respectively.
+Here, we will explain the manner of dress when attending a tea ceremony in kimono, separately for men's attire and women's attire, respectively.

-Manners common to men and women
+Manners common to both sexes

-Do not wear jewelry.
+Do not wear jewelry

 In the tea ceremony, accessories are not worn to avoid damaging important utensils such as tea bowls.
 Rings and watches should be removed before entering the tea ceremony room.
 It is advisable to have an accessory case or other container prepared so that you do not have to worry about losing your jewelry when you remove it.